Josephhouma/Sim/README.md

 ## How to Use 📥

-1. **Install the app** 📲: Download Sim from the Google Play Store or install via APK.
+1. **Install the app** 📲: Download Sim from the releases tab or install via APK.
 2. **Link your Simkl Account** 🔑: Open the app, sign in with your Simkl account, and grant the necessary permissions.
 3. **Export your Data** 💾: Choose your desired watchlists (watched, dropped, etc.) and hit the **Export** button to save your CSV file to your Downloads folder.
 4. **Import to Another Service** 🔄: Use the CSV file to migrate your watch history to another service that supports CSV uploads.